 Connect with a skilled advisor

 Don’t have an RBC advisor and wish to find one?
-Let us match you
+Get in touch with one.

 Within this report, we discuss some of the main concerns and situations many Canadians face as part of estate planning.
 These include discussions around timing for passing down wealth, methods and approaches, promoting equality in planning, and who should be informed and to what extent.
 We also examine the paramount role of communication and how it is strongly connected to the ultimate success of intergenerational wealth transfer.